-The validity of the shares of common stock offered pursuant to this prospectus will be passed upon for us by Winston & Strawn LLP, New York, New York.
+The validity of the securities offered by this prospectus have been passed upon for us by Winston & Strawn LLP, New York, New York.

 EXPERTS

 The financial statements of Landcadia as of December 31, 2017 and 2016, and for the years ended December 31, 2017, 2016 and 2015 have been incorporated by reference herein in reliance upon the report of Marcum LLP, independent registered public accounting firm, in reliance upon such report given on the authority of such firm as expert in accounting and auditing.